1757 - French invasion of Hanover – French army invades Hanover

 On August 20, the Duc d'Ayen took possession of Braunschweig and Wolfenbüttel, seizing 160 pieces of artillery in the first town and 20 in the latter.

-On August 21, Cumberland wrote a letter to Richelieu, proposing him a suspension of arms.
+On August 21, Cumberland wrote a letter to Richelieu, proposing a suspension of hostilities.

 On August 22

 - Richelieu refused Cumberland's proposal and the French main army marched in four columns to Wunstorf on the left bank of the Caspane, encamping in two lines with its left in front of Wunstorf and its right in front of Blumenau.

 - Polleresky Hussards and some infantry joined the dragoons at Zelle.

 - Turpin went to Saxony at the head of 450 hussars to raise contributions for the King of Poland, and started to raise these contributions in Gotha.